oduameh/Hyper-docs/Quick start guide.md

 ### Starting sample app

-All wallet SDK's come bundled with a sample application, that cover all the Identus flows, including establishing connections, issuance, and verification flows.
+All wallet SDKs come bundled with a sample application that covers the Identus flows, including establishing connections, issuance, and verification.

 1. Clone the [TypeScript SDK](https://github.com/hyperledger-identus/sdk-ts) repository.